epixinvites/cppPractice/Effective_Modern_C++/Main.md

 - Move constructed
 	- Copies of rvalues are usually move constructed
 	- `auto obj1 = std::move(obj2)` <- this calls the move constructor
+		- The data that obj2 pointed to is transfered to obj1.
+Obj2 is now a nullptr, while obj1 now points to the data obj2 originally pointed to.
 - Copy constructed
 	- Copies of lvalues are usually copy constructed
 	- `auto obj1 = obj2` <- this calls the copy constructor
+		- obj1 allocates memory and copies obj2's data for itself.
+The content of obj1 and obj2 is the same, but the both of them point to different parts of the memory.

 ```cpp
 std::vector<int> obj1{1, 2, 3, 4, 5};